City-of-Turku/kada/README.md

 ## GET IN TOUCH

 The platform developers use Slack as the primary communication method.
-If you want to join the Slack channel, contact drupal@citrus.fi or any current developer of the platform for an invitation.
+If you want to join the Slack channel, sign up at https://kada-slack.herokuapp.com/ or contact drupal@citrus.fi.
 The Slack is free to join for all.

+## REPORTING SECURITY ISSUES

+We kindly ask you to report security issues in a responsible manner: Report your security concerns first to juha.niemi@wunder.io who will collaborate with you on reporting the issue to the KADA-project while also ensuring that the existing production systems are not compromised.

 ## PROJECT README